mrbandler/FsFirestore/README.md

 // Let's create our update transaction. let transactionFunc (trans: Transaction) =
-    // We can first the read the document we want to update
+    // We can first read the document we want to update
     // from Firestore.
 	let address = documentInTrans<Address> trans "addresses" "POTUS-address"

     // Now let's move the presidents house number along one number. address.HouseNo <- 1601

-    // And update the document within Firestore. updateDocumentInTrans trans "addresses" "POTUS-address" address
+    // And update the document.
+    updateDocumentInTrans trans "addresses" "POTUS-address" address

 // Let's run the transaction.